attilammagyar/mpe-emulator/README.md

 [https://github.com/attilammagyar/mpe-emulator](https://github.com/attilammagyar/mpe-emulator).

 See the "[Before Installing: Choosing a Distribution](#install-dist)" section below to find out which package you need.
-TL;DR: it's most probably the `x86_64` FST edition if your host application supports VST 2 plugins.
+TL;DR: if your host application supports VST 2.4 plugins, then it's most probably the `x86_64` FST edition for Linux and Windows, and the universal FST edition for macOS.

 (The source code is also available on GitHub under the terms of the GNU General Public License Version 3.)